Zeus62/Geometic_Calculator/README.md

 ## Usage

+### Select Shape
-Select Shape: Use the dropdown menu to select the geometric shape for which you want to calculate the area and perimeter.
+Use the dropdown menu to select the geometric shape for which you want to calculate the area and perimeter.

-Enter Dimensions:
+### Enter Dimensions

-For Circle: Enter the radius.
+- **For Circle:** Enter the radius.
-For Square: Enter the side length.
+- **For Square:** Enter the side length.
-For Rectangle: Enter the width and height.
+- **For Rectangle:** Enter the width and height.

+### Calculate
-Calculate: Click the "Calculate and Display" button to see the results for both area and perimeter.
+Click the **"Calculate and Display"** button to see the results for both area and perimeter.

+### Reset Fields
-Reset Fields: The fields will reset based on the selected shape.
+The fields will reset based on the selected shape.

-Error Handling
+## Error Handling
 This application includes robust error handling to ensure that user inputs are valid and to manage potential exceptions gracefully.
 Key features of the error handling include:

+### Input Validation
-Input Validation: The application checks if the entered values are numeric and positive.
-If the user enters invalid data (e.g., negative numbers or non-numeric values), a dialog box will display an error message.
+- The application checks if the entered values are numeric and positive.
+- If the user enters invalid data (e.g., negative numbers or non-numeric values), a dialog box will display an error message.

-Try and Catch Blocks: The calculations and input parsing are wrapped in try and catch blocks to handle exceptions:
+### Try and Catch Blocks
+The calculations and input parsing are wrapped in `try` and `catch` blocks to handle exceptions:

-NumberFormatException: Catches errors when parsing user input into a double.
+- **NumberFormatException:** Catches errors when parsing user input into a double.
 If the input cannot be converted to a numeric value, an error message will be shown.
-IllegalArgumentException: Custom exceptions are thrown when a user provides a non-positive value.
+- **IllegalArgumentException:** Custom exceptions are thrown when a user provides a non-positive value.
 The error message is displayed to inform the user of the issue.

 ## Installation